devonzuegel/smallworld/README.md

       - [x] phone
       - [x] email
     - [ ] add a way to mark the profile as "ready for review", but only once they've completed all the required fields
+  - [x] give users a way to make their profile public/private
   - [ ] add option to filter by locations
   - [ ] once this is done, update these people:
     - [ ] Campbell: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d5784c37614cf0#app